 Not promises.
 Structural commitments — each one reinforcing the others, designed to last.

-A financial floor for every person.
+A financial floor for every person that has sucessfully passed through the British education system.
 Piloted in deprived areas, funded by wealth taxes and closing loopholes.
 Not charity — the redundancy built into a resilient structure.
-The evidence shows it makes people more capable, not less.
+The evidence shows it makes people more capable, not less, and ends the benefits trap.

+Anglicisation in education - British values of critical-thinking and morality.
 Children learning cause and consequence in the physical world.
 Philosophy and ethics from primary age.
 Emotional intelligence alongside academics.
 A generation genuinely ready for the world they will inherit.
+We want great thinkers, not robots.

 Stop treating poverty's symptoms while ignoring its causes.
 UBI reduces mental health crisis, addiction, and chronic disease.
 Train more, retain more — by making careers in care financially viable for everyone.